CLI fails locally

 npx @mgicloud/aici init --config aici.yml

-Aici is just a YAML file and a CLI.
+Aici turns AI behavior into ordinary CI evidence.
 Try a change below to see the same workflow you would run in .github/workflows/aici.yml, but live on this page.

 A real failing fixture run exits non-zero and shows the exact check that broke.